How to Measure Financial Efficiency: 8 Ratios for Evaluating Your Business

 6. AR Turnover Ratio

 As revenue is the amount of income generated by what your company sells, you need to know how efficiently your company receives payments from clients.
-The accounts receivable turnover ratio takes your net credit sales and divides it by your average accounts receivable to determine how efficient your company is at payment collection.
+The AR turnover ratio is an accounts receivable metric that takes your net credit sales and divides it by your average accounts receivable to determine how efficient your company is at payment collection.

 Divide net credit sales by your average accounts receivable.
 Again, as customer acquisition and retention fluctuates, it’s best to calculate AR turnover per month versus multiplying it by 12.